marcialsg/forked-ays-model/README.md

 ---

 ### `ays_tsm` Script Overview

-`ays_tsm.py` is a script designed to analyze the AYS model using the Tangent Space Method (TSM) as part of the PyViability package.
-It allows users to simulate, modify parameters, and compute viability metrics considering different boundary conditions and management strategies.
-The output of this analysis can be saved into a specified file for further use.
+The `ays_tsm.py` script is designed to perform an in-depth analysis of the AYS model utilizing the Tangent Space Method (TSM) within the PyViability package.
+This script enables users to simulate various scenarios, adjust model parameters, and compute viability metrics while accounting for different boundary conditions and management strategies.
+The results of the analysis are saved to a specified output file for further examination.

+#### Background on Tangent Space Mapping (TSM)

-Tangent Space Mapping (TSM) is a method for analyzing data represented as Symmetric Positive-Definite (SPD) matrices.
-These matrices are seen as points on a curved space called a Riemannian manifold.
-TSM simplifies analysis by projecting these points onto a flat plane called a tangent space, which allows the use of standard machine learning algorithms.
+Tangent Space Mapping (TSM) is a mathematical technique used to analyze data structured as Symmetric Positive-Definite (SPD) matrices, typically viewed as points on a Riemannian manifold, a type of curved space.
+By projecting these data points onto a tangent space, which is a flat approximation of the manifold at a specific point, TSM facilitates the application of conventional machine learning algorithms.

-Here is a simplified algorithm of TSM:

-1. Represent data as SPD matrices: The first step is to represent the data you want to analyze as a set of SPD matrices.
-This may involve calculating covariance matrices from raw data, as is often done with EEG signals.
+Basic Steps in TSM:

+1. **Data Representation**: The data is represented as SPD matrices.
+For example, EEG signals are often transformed into covariance matrices.
-2. Calculate the Riemannian mean: Calculate the Riemannian mean of all the SPD matrices in your dataset.
-This mean serves as a central reference point on the Riemannian manifold.
-While there's no closed-form solution, an iterative algorithm is often used for this calculation.
+2. **Riemannian Mean Calculation**: Calculate the Riemannian mean of the SPD matrices, which serves as a central reference on the manifold.
+This involves an iterative algorithm, as no closed-form solution exists.
-3. Map to tangent space: Map each SPD matrix onto the tangent space at the Riemannian mean.
-This involves calculating a logarithmic map between each matrix and the Riemannian mean.
+3. **Mapping to Tangent Space**: Each SPD matrix is mapped onto the tangent space at the Riemannian mean using a logarithmic mapping function.
-4. Apply Machine Learning: Now that the data is projected onto a flat tangent space, you can apply standard machine learning algorithms (like SVM or LDA) for classification or other analyses.
+4. **Machine Learning Application**: Once the data is in the tangent space, standard machine learning algorithms can be applied for tasks such as classification.

-#### Script Breakdown
+#### Script Components and Functionality

-1. **Imports**
+1. **Imports and Dependencies**:

-   - **ays_general** and **ays_model**: Contain general utility functions and model-specific definitions.
+   - **ays_general** and **ays_model**: Provide general utility functions and model-specific configurations.
-   - **pyviability**: Provides tools for viability kernel analysis and related computational methods.
+   - **pyviability**: Offers tools for viability kernel analysis and computational methods.
-   - **numpy**: Supports numerical operations.
-   - **scipy.optimize**: Offers optimization routines for finding fixed points.
+   - **numpy** and **scipy.optimize**: Support numerical operations and optimization routines, respectively.
-   - **argparse** and **argcomplete**: Facilitate command-line argument parsing and auto-completion.
+   - **argparse** and **argcomplete**: Facilitate command-line argument parsing and enable shell auto-completion.
-   - **os**, **sys**, **time**, and **datetime**: Handle system, time management, and filesystem interactions.
+   - **os**, **sys**, **time**, and **datetime**: Manage system-level operations, time tracking, and filesystem interactions.

-#### How to Use This Script

-1. **Running the Script**:
+2. **Running the Script**:
-   After saving the script as `ays_tsm.py`, you can execute it from the command line:
+   Save the script as `ays_tsm.py`, then execute it on the command line using:

    ```bash
    ./ays_tsm.py output-file -b [boundary] [options]
    ```

-2. **Command-Line Arguments**:
+3. **Command-Line Arguments**:
    - **Positional Argument**:
-     - `output_file`: The file where the output of the TSM analysis is saved.
+     - `output_file`: Specifies the file to save the TSM analysis results.

    - **Required Argument**:
-     - `-b`, `--boundaries`: Specifies the boundary conditions to consider.
-Choose from `planetary-boundary`, `social-foundation`, or `both`.
+     - `-b`, `--boundaries`: Defines the boundary conditions for the simulation, with choices including `planetary-boundary`, `social-foundation`, or `both`.

    - **Optional Arguments**:
-     - `--no-backscaling`: Disable backscaling of results.
+     - `--no-backscaling`: Prevents the backscaling of results.
-     - `-d`, `--dry-run`: Prepare everything without running the TSM computation or saving a file.
+     - `-d`, `--dry-run`: Sets up the simulation without executing the TSM computation or generating an output file.
-     - `-e`, `--eddies`: Include eddies in the computation.
+     - `-e`, `--eddies`: Includes eddy calculations in the analysis.
-     - `-f`, `--force`: Overwrite the output file if it already exists.
+     - `-f`, `--force`: Allows overwriting of an existing output file.
-     - `-i`, `--integrate`: Use integration instead of a linear approximation.
+     - `-i`, `--integrate`: Opts for integration over linear approximation when running simulations.
-     - `-n`, `--no-save`: Skip saving the results.
+     - `-n`, `--no-save`: Suppresses saving of the results.
-     - `--num`: Set the number of points per dimension for the grid; defaults to `ays.grid_parameters["n0"]`.
+     - `--num`: Specifies the grid size in terms of points per dimension, defaulting to `ays.grid_parameters["n0"]`.
-     - `-p`, `--set-parameter`: Change a parameter to a specified value.
-Caution: execution evaluates the value using `eval`.
+     - `-p`, `--set-parameter`: Alters a model parameter to a specified value, using `eval` for value evaluation.
-     - `--record-paths`: Record paths for reconstruction.
+     - `--record-paths`: Records paths for potential reconstruction of simulations.
-     - `--stop-when-finished`: Set a step at which the computation stops after completion.
+     - `--stop-when-finished`: Designates a computation step at which the process will halt after completion.
-     - `-z`, `--zeros`: Estimate fixed points of the system.
+     - `-z`, `--zeros`: Estimates fixed points within the system.

    - **Management Arguments**:
-     - Adds arguments based on various management options defined in `ays.MANAGEMENTS`.
+     - Adds arguments dynamically based on management strategies defined in `ays.MANAGEMENTS`.

-**Example:**
+**Example Usage**:

 ```bash
 ./ays_tsm.py results.out -b both --force --num 100
 ```

-This command runs the TSM analysis with both boundaries considered, overwriting an existing `results.out` file, and using a 100-point grid per dimension.
+This command initiates a TSM analysis with both boundary conditions, forces overwriting of `results.out`, and applies a 100-point grid per dimension.

-#### How the Code Works
+4. **Code Workflow**:

-- **Argument Parsing**: Command-line arguments are parsed to configure the simulation setup.
+   - **Argument Parsing**: Uses `argparse` to handle command-line inputs, setting parameters for simulation.
-- **Boundary and Parameter Handling**: Boundaries and parameters are configured based on user input.
-Changes are validated and evaluated.
+   - **Boundary and Parameter Configuration**: Processes and validates user inputs to configure model boundaries and parameters.
-- **Grid Generation**: A grid is generated based on specified boundaries and the grid parameters.
+   - **Grid Creation**: Constructs a grid based on boundaries and specified grid parameters.
-- **Viability Analysis**: The script runs viability analysis using TSM, computing topology classifications of the model's state.
+   - **Viability Computation**: Executes the TSM-based viability analysis, classifying the model's state topology.
-- **Output Management**: Results are saved into the specified output file, including configuration, computation metadata, and optionally, the trajectory paths if recorded.
+   - **Output Management**: Saves the analysis results, including configurations and metadata, to the designated output file.
+If paths are recorded, they are also included.

-### Conclusion
+5. **Conclusion**:

-`ays_tsm.py` provides a powerful, configurable tool for analyzing the AYS model under different scenarios using TSM.
-With flexible command-line options, the script accommodates varied user preferences to run detailed simulations, making it a valuable asset for viability analysis and model examination.
+   The `ays_tsm.py` script is a comprehensive tool for examining the AYS model using TSM.
+It offers extensive configurability through command-line options, allowing users to perform detailed simulations tailored to specific research needs, thereby enriching the understanding of model dynamics and viability.

 ---